 What is a Credit Score?

 A credit score is an objective measure of credit risk.
 It summarizes the information from your credit history into a single number.
 This forms a basis for comparing borrowers.
-Borrowers with higher credit scores are more likely to pay their debts on time and as agreed.
 The most popular credit score is the FICO score developed by Fair Isaac Corporation.
 (The name 'FICO' is derived from the initials of the company name.)

 Generally, the FICO score depends on the following factors:

-The recency, frequency and severity of credit activity also has an impact.
+The recency, frequency and severity of credit activity also have an impact.

 How do Federal Student Loans use Credit Scores?

-An adverse credit history is defined as being more than 90 days late on any debt or having any Title IV debt (including a debt due to grant overpayment) within the past five years subjected to default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment, or write-off.
-It does not otherwise involve your credit score.
+An adverse credit history is defined as being more than 90 days late on any debt or having any Title IV debt within the past five years subjected to default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment, or write-off.

 How do Private Student Loans use Credit Scores?